practicalli/clojure-cli-config/README.md

 ### Location of local Maven repository

+`$HOME/.m2/repository` is the default location of the local maven repository, the directory where library dependency jar files are cached.

-`:mvn/local-repo` key is used to set the local maven repository (the directory where all downloaded jar files are saved) to `~/.cache/maven/repository` to follow the XDG specification.
-Consider moving the contents of `~/.m2/repository` to `~/.cache/maven/repository` to avoid downloading jar files that already exist locally.
+`:mvn/local-repo` is a top-level key to set the local maven repository location, such as `$HOME/.cache/maven/repository` to follow the XDG specification.
+If setting `:mvn/local-repository`, consider moving the contents of `$HOME/.m2/repository` to the new location to avoid downloading currently cached jar files (or use this as an opportunity to clear out the cache).

 ### Updating Practicalli clojure-deps-edn